-2. Audited Financial Statements for the financial year ended 31 December 2015
+2. Audited Financial Statements for the financial year ended 31 December 2015 i.
+Ordinary Resolution 4 - Approval of the Directors' Fees in respect of the Financial Year Ending 31 December 2016

 The Audited Financial Statements in Agenda 1 is meant for discussion only as the approval of shareholders is not required pursuant to the provision of Section 169(1) of the Companies Act, 1965.
 Hence, this Agenda is not put forward for voting by shareholders of the Company.